Berkeley-MDes/tdf-fa23-Yukihan528/weekly report/Report 3 - Week of 09 07 -  09 14.md

 # Hello! 🌟 Welcome to my weekly report!

 This week, I mainly focused on Project 1: Computational Design.
-I redesigned the cell phone stand based on my preferences.
+I redesigned the cell phone stand based on my preferences; [product features](https://github.com/Berkeley-MDes/tdf-fa23-Yukihan528/blob/main/weekly%20report/Report%203%20-%20Week%20of%2009%2007%20-%20%2009%2014.md#product-features) are listed here.
 And I created a [progress video](https://youtu.be/6hY8ILsYISs) to record what I did and learned.
-The personal reflection and speculations can be found here.
+The personal [reflection and speculations](https://github.com/Berkeley-MDes/tdf-fa23-Yukihan528/blob/main/weekly%20report/Report%203%20-%20Week%20of%2009%2007%20-%20%2009%2014.md#reflections) can be found here.

 ## *Redesign the cell phone stand*